pavildon/libtorrent-js/README.md

 libtorrent-js
 =============

-Relaxed Bindings to some functionality of Rasterbar-Liborrent for NodeJS
+Relaxed Bindings to some functionality of Rasterbar-LibTorrent for NodeJS

 Building